 When FIFA was founded in 1904, there were seven member countries: France, Belgium, Denmark, the Netherlands, Spain, Sweden and Switzerland.
 The United States joined the Zurich, Switzerland-based organization in 1913.

 In addition to the World Cup, which takes place every four years, FIFA organizes the FIFA Club World Cup, which began in 2000.
 Seven men’s teams participate: winners from each of the six confederations, plus the winning team from the host country.
-A similar tournament for women's teams was proposed in 2015.

 May 21, 1904 - FIFA is founded in Paris, to promote international football (soccer) tournaments.

-The United States Football Association, now called the United States Soccer Federation, joins FIFA.
+1913 - The United States Football Association, now called the United States Soccer Federation, joins FIFA.

 1975 - Joseph “Sepp” Blatter of Switzerland joins FIFA as director of technical development programs, serving under President João Havelange of Brazil.